-Latin America is bigger than you might realize.
+Latin America is more significant than you might realize.

-From afar, it’s easy to dismiss this entire continent as all in the same, especially since most of them are Spanish-speaking countries, with a few dominant in Portuguese and French.
+From afar, it’s easy to dismiss this entire continent as all the same, especially since most are Spanish-speaking countries, with a few dominant in Portuguese and French.

-Because a lot of their practices seem similar to each other, ignorance will lead you to conclude that there’s little to no difference between them.
+Because many of their practices seem similar to each other, ignorance will lead you to conclude that there’s little to no difference between them.
 But this is absolutely wrong as Latin America is a whole host of colourful cultures as vibrant as they can be.

 One of the many highlights is the South American gem, Peru.